All Episodes

 What are you saying?

-My apology when it was offered was said to be insincere, didn't count, so forth and so on.
+My apology, when it was offered, was said to be insincere, didn't count, so forth and so on.

-It is fascinating to uh to watch this.
+It is fascinating to watch this.

-It it because it's predictable.
+Because it's predictable.

 I could have told you yesterday.

-Let's let's listen here to uh he was at the Laugh Factory, it was last Friday night.
+Let's listen here to he was at the Laugh Factory.

 And by the way, I don't think if this had ever shown up on YouTube, he wouldn't have apologized.